transferzero/api-documentation/quick-integration.md

 Please read our [README](README.md) and the [Transaction Flow Guide](transaction-flow.md) before going through the implementation, but to make the process of creating a minimum approved integration easier, we encourage you to make use of our SDKs and implement the required steps in this order:

+## The sandbox environment

+All development has to be done on our sandbox environment, which is a fully-fledged environment with some limitations, and some features that can be used to help testing.
+Please read about these features in out [Sandbox environment documentation](sandbox-testing.md)

 ## Authentication

 Please read our [Authentication guide](authentication.md) on how to register for an API key and how to use it on our site.
 You can also find example implementations around authentication for some of the major programming languages.